-Donna Solomon-Carter found her home with LGBT HealthLink at CenterLink after years in and out of the non-profit arena.
+Donna Solomon-Carter found her home at CenterLink after years in and out of the nonprofit arena.
 She has held a variety of positions in bookkeeping and finance, and worked with Senior and Women's Programming at The Pride Center in Wilton Manors, FL.

 She is a co-creator of The Lesbian Lounge, the first live broadcast internet radio show originally broadcasting on MyLesbianRadio.com, still an ongoing successful podcast.
 Adding to her work in communications, the program allowed many opportunities for hosting Pride and Women's Music events in the US and UK.

-Originally from Massachusetts, Donna has lived in South Florida for over 30 years and is proud to be a member of the vibrant LGBT communities and the great work and support surrounding her.
+Originally from Massachusetts, Donna has lived in South Florida for over 45 years and is proud to be a member of the vibrant LGBTQ communities and the great work and support surrounding her.

 Julia Landis joined the CenterLink team after working in the private sector for over 25 years.
 She has extensive experience both in retail and call-center management most recently working in social paper i.e. creating, printing and assembling invitations for every event imaginable.
 Prior to joining CenterLink Julia was a store manager in a neighborhood invitation store.
 Previously she spent over 9 years working for a major telecommunications company as both a manager and on-line representative in a customer service call center.
 Julia is a former board member and current volunteer for Women In Network, Broward county's lesbian social and networking organization handling membership and heading up WIN's new Extreme Couponing program.
 Julia is a graduate of the University of South Alabama where she received her B.S. in Business Management.